1chz/realworld-java21-springboot3/README.md

 6. Follow other users

 ### Project structures
-The project is implemented based on java 17 and Spring Boot 3, utilizing various Spring technologies such as Spring MVC, Spring Data JPA, and Spring Security.
+The project is implemented based on Java 21 and Spring Boot 3, utilizing various Spring technologies such as Spring MVC, Spring Data JPA, and Spring Security.
 It uses H2 DB (in-memory, MySQL mode) as the database. and JUnit5 for writing test codes.

-To run the project, JDK 17 must be installed first.
-Then, execute the ./gradlew bootRun command in the project root directory to run the application.
+To run the project, JDK(or JRE) 21 must be installed first.
+Then, execute the `./gradlew bootRun` command in the project root directory to run the application.
 After that, you can use the application by accessing http://localhost:8080 in your browser.

 Taking a closer look at the project structure, the main code of the application is located in the src/main/java directory, while the test code is located in the src/test/java directory.
 Additionally, configuration files and such can be found in the src/main/resources directory.